peteroupc/peteroupc.github.io/randomgendoc.md

     class VoseAlias(builtins.object)
      |  VoseAlias(weights)
      |
-     |  Implements Vose's version of the alias sampler, which chooses a random number in [0, n)
+     |  Implements Vose's version of the alias sampler, which chooses a random variate in [0, n)
      |  where the probability that each number is chosen is weighted.
 The 'weights' is the
      |  list of weights each 0 or greater; the higher the weight, the greater
      |  the probability.
 This sampler supports integer or non-integer weights.
      |
      |  Reference:
-     |  Vose, Michael D. "A linear algorithm for generating random numbers with a given
+     |  Vose, Michael D. "A linear algorithm for generating random variates with a given
      |  distribution."
 IEEE Transactions on software engineering 17, no. 9 (1991): 972-975.
      |
      |  Methods defined here: